anik4good/addressbook/README.md

 ========================================Read me===========================================
 1. Install the XAMPP.
-Note: you need to install XAMPP 5.6.28 version 2.Copy the adsProject8751 folder in the C:\xampp\htdocs
+Note: you need to install XAMPP 5.6.28 version 2.Copy the addressbook.zip folder in the C:\xampp\htdocs

 Installing the DB